vanshjaiswal138/Adidas-Sales-Data-Analysis/README.md

 -> Clone this repository to your local machine.

--> Open the Adidas-Sales-Analysis.pbix file in Power BI Desktop.
+-> Open the Electronics-Sales-Analysis.pbix file in Power BI Desktop.

--> Explore the dashboards to gain insights into Adidas' sales data.
+-> Explore the dashboards to gain insights into Electronics sales data.